-Leptospirosis is a zoonotic infection which can be passed on from animals to humans.
+Leptospirosis is a zoonotic infection that can be passed on from animals to humans.
 It is caused by spirochete (corkscrew-shaped) bacteria of the genus Leptospira, which causes flu-like symptoms, Weil’s syndrome (jaundice, kidney failure, bleeding, myocarditis, and arrhythmias), meningitis and pulmonary hemorrhage in people.

 There are more than 250 pathogenic (disease-causing) serotypes of Leptospira.

 Leptospirosis has a global distribution but is most prevalent in tropical and sub-tropical areas with heavy rainfall as well as developing countries.
-Common areas include Latin America, Indian subcontinent, Melanesia, Micronesia, Polynesia and Australasia, Southeast Asia and Eastern Europe.
+Common areas include Latin America, the Indian subcontinent, Melanesia, Micronesia, Polynesia and Australasia, Southeast Asia and Eastern Europe.

 Commonly affected animals include rodents, opossums, skunks, raccoons, possums, cattle, deer, sheep, horses, and dogs.
 Farm animals are a common source of leptospirosis in humans.

-Transmission occurs via the urine-oral, direct contact or inhalation.
+Transmission occurs via urine-oral, direct contact or inhalation.
 Bacteria are shed in an infected animal’s urine, which contaminates bodies of water and soil.
 Outbreaks can occur after heavy rain or flooding.

 - Oral: Consumption of contaminated prey, food or water.